 - People who have any type of spinal or epidural procedure are more likely to have bleeding problems around the spine when already on this drug.
 This bleeding rarely happens, but can lead to not being able to move body (paralysis) long-term or paralysis that will not go away.
 The risk is raised in people who have problems with their spine, a certain type of epidural catheter, or have had spinal surgery.
-The risk is also raised in people who take any other drugs that may affect how the blood clots like blood-thinner drugs (like warfarin), aspirin, or nonsteroidal anti-inflammatory drugs (NSAIDs).
-Talk with the doctor.
+The risk is also raised in people who take any other drugs that may affect blood clotting, like blood-thinner drugs (like warfarin), aspirin, or nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen.

 - Tell the doctor your child uses this drug before your child has a spinal or epidural procedure.
 Call the doctor right away if your child has any signs of nerve problems like back pain, numbness or tingling, muscle weakness, paralysis, or loss of bladder or bowel control.

 - Talk with the doctor if your child has recently had or will be having a spinal or epidural procedure.
 Some time may need to pass between the use of this drug and your child’s procedure.
 Talk with your child’s doctor.

 - It is used to thin the blood so that clots will not form.

 - It is used to treat blood clots.

 - If your child is allergic to pork products, talk with the doctor.

 - If your child has had a low platelet count caused by heparin.